jankaszel/hyperwell-thesis/chapters/implementation.md

 _TODO:_ Make it explicit that the work done in this chapter (and for the thesis) has been to build an architecture that serves in two ways: First, it has to be built around hypermerge—the library itself does not provide any de-facto requirement of how data should be distributed.
 It facilitates data distribution.
 Second, the architecture should resemble the notion that I have imposed in @sec:annotation.

+_TODO:_ Emphasize the limitations for modern JavaScript applications: With the Node.js runtime—in theory—,the same code can be executed isomorphically on both directly on a devices as well as in the browser.
+However, both platforms serve different environments: Node.js supports bindings to native code, such as libraries written in C++, while browsers provide separate APIs of the web platform, such as WebGL graphics and access to device sensors.
+Thus, having

 _TODO:_ Three approaches to bridging decentralized networks and the web by using web technologies supported by contemporary web browsers (@fig:bridging-approaches):

 ![Approaches for bridging between decentralized file-sharing networks and the web.](figures/bridging-approaches.pdf){#fig:bridging-approaches short-caption="Approaches for bridging between decentralized file-sharing networks and the web"}

 1. Connecting web clients via WebRTC and using WebRTC duplex connections to replicate data.
 Did not work, as WebRTC failed during testing and Hypermerge has dependencies that don’t work in web browsers (footnote on what that exactly means, comparing it to Node.js and native C++ libraries).
-2. Connecting web clients via WebSocket connections which are being terminated/translated by a set of proxy servers
+2. Connecting web clients via WebSocket connections which are being terminated/translated by a set of proxy servers and using an overlay network for requesting resources.
 3. Enforcing a “hard” separation between both networks and making the gateway properly translate between both protocols rather that “repacking” it.
 This will make the gateway act like a full peer in the decentralized network and would enable the use of HTTP and an implementation of the REST-based Web Annotation Protocol.

 ## First Version: Resource Exhaustion and Thick Peers {#sec:thick}